-Over northern high latitudes there are some differences in the mid-to-lower stratosphere (\sim 30-100 317 hPa) between LINOZ and OMA, generally consistent with Chiodo et al. (2018), who found that 318 in this region the ozone response to CO2 is more dependent on (nonlinear) chemical and transport 319 feedbacks and thus more likely to be captured using a more comprehensive chemistry scheme.
-Furthermore, both simulations feature small changes in the troposphere.
-Overall, therefore, the 321 LINOZ scheme captures the gross characteristics of the ozone abrupt 4xCO2 response expected 322 from previous studies.
-Note that most of this ozone response occurs in both simulations within the 323 5-20 years that comprise the "fast" response timescale, as shown in Chiodo et al. (2018) (see their 324 Figure 7b), although full equilibration at high latitudes does take somewhat longer (not shown).
-325 In response to the ozone changes to 4xCO2 both the OMA simulation and LINOZ ensemble 326 produce cooling in the tropical lower stratosphere and warming over high latitudes (Fig. 4c,d).
-The 327 amplitude of the cooling is ~3K in the tropical lower stratosphere, and is more-or-less collocated 328 with the region of largest ozone decreases.
-Further analysis of the temperature tendencies reveals 329 that in our model the cooler temperatures in the tropics (20°S-20°N) and high latitudes (> 40°N) are respectively associated with reduced and increased radiative heating, primarily in the shortwave 331 component (not shown).
-Dynamically, comparisons of the 4xCO2 changes in the residual mean 332 stream function show a weaker response in LINOZ, relative to NINT (not shown).
-This ozone feedback on the Brewer-Dobson circulation, first identified in DallaSanta et al. (2021a), contributes 334 to reduced upwelling, adiabatic cooling, and ozone transport within the lower tropical stratosphere.
-335 These circulation changes are therefore not the primary drivers of the temperature response; rather, they are primarily determined by the shortwave radiative response to ozone changes (CP2019).
-337 Despite the somewhat stronger cooling in OMA (Fig. 4c) compared to NINT (Fig. 4d), the 338 temperature response in both configurations is within the 2-4 K range documented in CP2019 (note 339 that all colorbars used are consistent with that study to facilitate comparisons with their results).
-An important point to note is that the temperature changes due to ozone are of a similar magnitude 341 to the temperature changes due to $4xCO_2$ alone in the tropical lower stratosphere (i.e., considering 342 no ozone feedback), where the stratosphere cools by \sim 2K in the NINT ensemble (not shown).
-The ozone changes present in LINOZ (and OMA) therefore represent a substantial (~ 50%) feedback 344 on the CO2-induced cooling in the stratosphere at this altitude.
+Over northern high latitudes there are some differences in the mid-to-lower stratosphere (~30-100 326 hPa) between LINOZ and OMA, generally consistent with Chiodo et al. (2018), who found that 327 in this region the ozone response to CO_2 is more dependent on (nonlinear) chemical and transport 328 feedbacks and thus more likely to be captured using a more comprehensive chemistry scheme.
+329 Furthermore, both simulations feature small changes in the troposphere.
+Overall, therefore, the 330 LINOZ scheme captures the gross characteristics of the ozone abrupt $4xCO_2$ response expected 331 from previous studies.
+Note that most of this ozone response occurs in both simulations within the 332 5-20 years that comprise the "fast" response timescale, as shown in Chiodo et al. (2018) (see their 333 Figure 7b), although full equilibration at high latitudes does take somewhat longer (not shown).
+334

+In response to the ozone changes to $4xCO_2$ both the OMA simulation and LINOZ ensemble produce cooling in the tropical lower stratosphere and warming over high latitudes (Fig. 4c,d).
+The amplitude of the cooling is ~1.5-2K in the tropical lower stratosphere, and is more-orless collocated with the region of largest ozone decreases.
+Further analysis of the temperature tendencies reveals that in our model the cooler temperatures in the tropics (20°S-20°N) and the warmer temperatures over high latitudes (> 40°N) are respectively associated with reduced and

+FIG. 4.
+Top: Colors show the annual averaged change in ozone number density in response to 4xCO2.
+Bottom: Colors show the annual averaged change in temperature in response to 4xCO2, relative to the 4xCO2 change in the NINT simulations.
+Results for OMA (left) and LINOZ (right) are shown in both rows and averaged over years 5-20.
+One simulation is shown for OMA and the four-member ensemble mean response is shown for LINOZ.
+Black contours in the bottom panels show climatological mean preindustrial control temperatures (contour interval: 10 C).
+Stippled regions are statistically significant and the black thick line shows the climatological mean tropopause in the preindustrial control NINT simulation.

+341 increased radiative heating, primarily in the shortwave component (not shown).
+Dynamically, 342 comparisons of the 4xCO2 changes in the residual mean stream function show a weaker response 343 in LINOZ, relative to NINT (not shown).
+This ozone feedback on the Brewer-Dobson circulation, 344 first identified in DallaSanta et al. (2021a), contributes to reduced upwelling, adiabatic cooling, 345 and ozone transport within the lower tropical stratosphere.
+These circulation changes are therefore 346 not the primary drivers of the temperature response; rather, they are primarily determined by the 347 shortwave radiative response to ozone changes (CP2019).

+The temperature responses in both OMA (Fig. 4c) and NINT (Fig. 4d) experiments are on the lower end of the 2-4K range documented in CP2019 (note that all colorbars used are consistent with that study to facilitate comparisons with their results).
+An important point to note is that the temperature changes due to ozone are of a similar magnitude to the temperature changes due to $4xCO_2$ alone in the tropical lower stratosphere (i.e., considering no ozone feedback), where the stratosphere cools by $\sim 2K$ in the NINT ensemble (not shown).
+The ozone changes present in LINOZ (and OMA) therefore represent a substantial (same order of magnitude) feedback on the CO2-induced cooling in the stratosphere at this altitude.

-c.
+356 c.
 Ozone Feedback on Northern Hemisphere Midlatitude Jet: Fast Response